jacob-alford/schemata-ts/README.md

 ### Generating Documentation

-Our docs pages are automatically generated whenever a PR is merged into the `main` branch, so the following step is optional.
+Our docs pages are automatically generated whenever a PR is merged into the `master` branch, so the following step is optional.
 If you want to manually re-generate the documentation pages, use `yarn docs`.
 This command uses [docs-ts](https://github.com/gcanti/docs-ts) and JSDoc-style annotations to parse code comments for metadata about each module.

 ## Installation